harrist4/pi-announcements/README.md

 - The system is preconfigured to show slides **all day, every day**.
   To change this behavior, edit the scheduler settings in:
   `/srv/announcements/config/announcements.conf`
-- The Raspberry Pi desktop must auto-login as the **service user** created during installation.
+- The slideshow runs as the **regular desktop user** who ran the installer (for example, `pi` or another login).
-  A **reboot is required after install** for the slideshow to function.
+  A **reboot is recommended after install** so the slideshow and Samba services start cleanly.
-  A reboot is also required after uninstall to restore the original GUI user.

 ## Requirements
 - Raspberry Pi OS **Desktop** (not Lite)